-Advisory 2.0.10

-USB CPPI Receive Starvation Interrupt

-When an endpoint is enabled for receive transfer(s) that will be serviced via CPPI DMA and data has been received prior to allocating the DMA resource, the DMA will generate a starvation interrupt to notify the application a lack of resource (starvation) in anticipation that the application will furnish the required resource.
+Advisory 2.0.10 USB CPPI Receive Starvation Interrupt Revision(s) Affected 2.0 Details When an endpoint is enabled for receive transfer(s) that will be serviced via CPPI DMA and data has been received prior to allocating the DMA resource, the DMA will generate a starvation interrupt to notify the application a lack of resource (starvation) in anticipation that the application will furnish the required resource.
 Once the starvation occurs, the CPPI DMA continues generating interrupts periodically whenever the host tries to send data.
 It does not stop until the application furnishes a resource.
 The USB starvation interrupt is always enabled and cannot be masked off at the USB controller level.
 Since the DMA continues to generate the starvation interrupt periodically and there exists no capability to mask the starvation interrupt at the USB controller level, the CPU is forced either to fully service the DMA interrupt as it is received or disable all USB interrupts at the CPU level.
-Disabling the entire USB interrupt might not be the desired option since the CPU needs to be aware of other USB interrupts that are more critical.

-Dedicated data receiving buffers are recommended.
+Disabling the entire USB interrupts that are more critical.
+Workaround(s) Dedicated data receiving buffers are recommended.
 The data buffers should be allocated and available to the CPPI DMA during USB initialization.
 The required data buffer size is highly dependent on USB host applications.
 For Windows XP USB Mass Storage device driver, it is recommended to allocate at least 64 KB (128 descriptors; 128512 = 64 KB) of data buffer space.